kovacsa90/user_list/README.md

 In the users-app directory, you can run:

 - npm start
-- npm test (OR npm test -- --coverage) More tests will be added in folloing commits!
+- npm test (OR npm test -- --coverage) More tests will be added in following commits!

 # Views